ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![Prometheus]({% image_path prometheus-deploy-done.png %})

 Create the route to access Prometheus web UI.
-Navigate _Networking > Routes_ on the left menu and click on **Create Route**.
+Navigate _Applications > Routes_ on the left menu and click on **Create Route**.

 ![Prometheus]({% image_path prometheus-create-route.png %})